sinclairzx81/typemap/readme.md

 ### Results

-Results show validate performance for the type.
+Results show the approximate elapsed time to complete the given iterations

 ```typescript
 ┌─────────┬────────────────┬────────────────────┬────────────┬────────────┐